mminkjan/fractol/README.md

 $ ./fractol Julia
 ```

 If incorrect fractal is name, a usage error will but given.
+The user interface provides information for the use and exit of the program.

-To delete all .o files from directory, run:
+To delete all object files from directory, run:
 ```
 $ make clean
 ```
-To delete executible from directory, run:
+To delete executable from directory, run:
 ```
 $ make fclean
 ```

 #### Fractals from project